rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     | Payload |
     | Checksum |

-### A day in the TTL of a packet
+### Packet TTL

 Well, we've constructed packets and we've learned what everything does.
 Now it's time to look at sets of packets.

-#### Traversing the subnet for fun and profit
+#### Traversing the subnet

 We've told you that a packet changes; well, now it's time to learn just how it changes.
-To start with, everytime a packet crosses a router, it gets an entirely new Data-Link Layer header.
-This is necessary because every piece of information changes to facilitate transmisison to the next hop in its route.
-Here's an example traceroute to show all the routers a packet must traverse to reach its final destination.
-(Note that this is different for any two end-points.)
+To start with, every time a packet crosses a router, it gets an entirely new data-link layer header.
+This is necessary because every piece of information changes to facilitate transmission to the next hop in its route.
+Here's an example `traceroute` to show all the routers a packet must traverse to reach its final destination.
+Note that this is different for any two end-points.

     root@whippoorwill:~# traceroute -n 8.8.8.8
     traceroute to 8.8.8.8 (8.8.8.8), 30 hops max, 60 byte packets